chikh/google-search-history/README.md

 ## Overview
-This is simple (but theoretically scalable) HTTP service which provides links from Google's search first page and stores search history.
+This is simple (but theoretically scalable) HTTP service which provides links from Google's search first page and stores search keywords history.

 ## Usage
 1. Install Java (JDK) version 7 at least